This article may contain affiliate links. We may receive a commission for purchases made through these links at no additional cost to you.

 Shopping in local stores offer the best deals.
 Be sure to keep the haggling to a minimum because these shops are run by families, not large companies and there are less margins.
 The Balinese work very hard for their money.

 In these establishments, I make sure I leave some generosity in the deal.

 How well can you Haggle?
 Pin this post to Pinterest.

 Shopping in Bali

-Some people love to haggle and see it as a bit of sport, but just remember that the price should be good for both you and the seller.
-It will never hurt you to spend an extra few thousand Rupiah, but it could mean a lot to someone selling goods in Bali.
+Some people love to haggle seeing it as sport, but it is important to remember that the price should be good for both you and the seller.
+It will never hurt to spend an extra few thousand Rupiah, but it could mean a lot to someone selling goods in Bali.

 Make it fun and keep smiling and be light-hearted with the sellers.

 Do you have a haggling story to share with us?
-I’d love to learn how you managed to secure a win-win.
+I’d love to learn how you managed to secure your win-win.